 The minimal definition of an enumeration works the same as a class, except that enum is used instead of class.

+public enum GraphFunctionName {}

 The block after the enumeration's name contains a comma-separated list of labels.
 These are strings that follow the same rules and conventions as type names.
 As names for our functions, use Sine and MultiSine.